craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		- GME-012-2 is a serrated shiv made of an unknown bone-white metallic material and a very simple tang-grooved grip.

-		- GME-012-3 is a thin karambit-blade dagger made of an unknown bone-white metallic material, with a tight silk wrapped grip.
+		- GME-012-3 is a karambit-blade dagger made of an unknown bone-white metallic material, with a tight silk wrapped grip.

-		- GME-012-4
+		- GME-012-4 is a diamond-shaped dagger made of an unknown bone-white metallic material and a long wrapped tang that

 		- GME-012-5